Drafting And Modifying Wills And Trusts

-No matter what your age, your family circumstances or how much you own, you have interests that need to be protected.
-At the law firm of Wick & Trautwein, LLC, our lawyers craft wills, trusts and other estate planning documents that are designed to meet our clients' specific needs and goals.
+No matter what your age is, your family circumstances are or how much you own, you have interests that need to be protected.
+At the law firm of Wick & Trautwein, LLC, our lawyers craft wills, trusts and other estate planning documents that are designed to meet our clients’ specific needs and goals.
 We serve individuals, families and same-sex couples in northern Colorado and southern Wyoming.
-We have offices conveniently located in Fort Collins, Estes Park and Windsor.
+We have offices conveniently located in Fort Collins and Windsor.

 If you die without a will or trust in Wyoming or Colorado, state law will dictate how your assets will be distributed and who will be responsible for the administration of your estate, without regard to any of the specific nuances of your particular situation.
 This result may not be at all in line with what you would choose to occur.

-A carefully crafted will or trust can specify what should happen to your estate after death.
+A carefully crafted estate plan can specify what should happen to your estate after death.
 However, there are significant differences between a will and a trust, and it is important from the outset to determine what type of estate plan will meet your individual needs.
 For instance:

 - A will does not come into play until after your death.
 It specifies how you want certain property conveyed, appoints guardians for minor children, etc.

 - A trust, on the other hand, is a separate legal entity that you can use to manage your assets during your lifetime and convey property to your beneficiaries before or after your death.

 - A trust is a powerful estate planning tool that can protect your beneficiaries from predators, creditors, ex-spouses and from themselves.

 - There are many different types of trusts you can use to accomplish specific goals.
 For example, a special-needs trust can provide assets to a person without affecting his or her eligibility for government benefits such as Medicaid.